jyutzler/Bridge-Systems/system.md

 There is one exception to the rule that new suits are forcing:

-1♣ — 1♠
+1♣ — 1♠;

 1NT

    * 2♥ = sign-off - opener must pass or correct (bust with 5-5 or 5-4 distribution)

 #### Inviting Game
-Bids available for inviting game: 2NT, 3 of opener's suit, new minor, fourth suit:
+Bids available for inviting game: 2NT, 3 of opener's suit, new minor, jump rebid of major:

-1♥ — 1♠
+1♥ — 1♠;

-2♦ — 2NT, 3♦, 3♥ = 11–12 points, inviting game.
+2♣ — 2NT, 3♣, 3♥ = 11–12 points, inviting game.

 In addition, a new minor suit at the responder's second bid or later is forcing for one round and thus is invitational at the 2-level and game forcing at the 3-level.

-1♥ — 1♠
+1♥ — 1♠;

-1NT (or 2♣) — 2♦ (forcing)
+1NT (or 2♣)

+   * 2♦: New Minor Forcing

 Opener is encouraged to show secondary support for responder's suit or bid an unbid 4-card major if possible.
 When more than one minor is available, it tends to show a stopper for NT.

 #### Forcing to Game
-All second round jumps (except for opener's suit as mentioned above) are forcing to 3NT or higher:

-1♥ — 1♠

-1NT or 2m

-   * 3♥ = game forcing (5-5 or 5-4 distribution)
-   * 3♠ = game forcing (6+ cards)
+Bids available for forcing to game:
+   * Fourth suit
+   * Jump or reverse in new suit
+   * New Minor Forcing followed by a rebid of previously bid suit
+      * For example, 1♣-1♠;1NT-2♦;2♥-2♠ shows a game-forcing hand and a 6-card suit

 Opener can sign off in game or make a slam try.
 4NT is Blackwood (see topic) only if suit agreement has been established.